Guns History, Family Crest & Coats of Arms

 How did a Knight of the Gunn Clan manage to be buried in Massachusetts years before Columbus discovered America?
 For the answer, historians went back to the Orkneys.
 They knew that the Jarls of Orkney, many centuries before had recorded that they wintered in their Viking missions in a land running with fire from the rocks (Nova Scotia, also on the east coast of North America, has bituminous rocks, which can catch fire and melt down the ravines to the sea).
 They also knew that the Gunns were related to and rode and sailed with the Jarls of Orkney.
 The pieces of the puzzle fit together fine, but few historians had realized to that point that the Viking discoveries of the New World had penetrated as far south as Massachusetts.
 This carving is one of the few real evidences of their pioneering expeditions.
 It is also the earliest record of a Gunn Clan Coat of Arms.

-Another 342 words (24 lines of text) covering the years 1231 and 1438 are included under the topic Early Guns History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Guns research.
+Another 152 words (11 lines of text) covering the years 1231 and 1438 are included under the topic Early Guns History in all our PDF Extended History products and printed products wherever possible.

 Guns Spelling Variations